curvenote/docs/getting-started/what-is-curvenote.md

 short_title: What is Curvenote
 ---

-# What is Curvenote?
+# Get Started

+## Welcome
+Learn about Curvenote and how to get started

 Curvenote is a platform for **writing, organizing, and publishing scientific content**—built by researchers, for researchers.

-It helps you move beyond static PDFs by enabling **interactive, modular, and versioned scientific outputs**.
-Whether you're drafting a preprint, creating a lab website, or sharing reproducible analyses, Curvenote provides the tools to publish with **structure, transparency, and flexibility**.

-## A new kind of scientific output

-Most research outputs today are frozen in time—locked into PDFs and detached from their underlying data, code, and figures.
-Curvenote takes a different approach:
+Add your text, datasets, and figures to create interactive, modular, and versioned scientific outputs that move beyond static PDFs.

+## What makes Curvenote different?

+Curvenote helps you move beyond static PDFs by enabling:

 - **Modular articles** with reusable blocks and components
 - **Versioned content** that tracks every change
 - **Web-first publishing** for better discoverability
 - **One-click exports** to Typst or PDF when needed

+## How it works

 Work in your browser or use the Curvenote CLI:

 - Write in **Markdown, Jupyter**, or the Curvenote editor
 - Organize content into **folders, articles, and blocks**